 Chef Patrick Ayers, owner of Cloverdale Restaurant and Farm, a Steamboat, Colorado-based fine dining restaurant that opened less than a year ago, recently applied a staggered start time to curb front-of-house downtime.

-“We have an opener who is responsible for setting up the dining room, making sure napkins are clean and folded, utensils are polished, the floor is clean, bathrooms are clean, etcetera,” Ayers says.
+“We have an opener who is responsible for setting up the dining room, making sure napkins are clean and folded, utensils are polished, the floor is clean, the bathrooms are clean, etcetera,” Ayers says.

 He says that if there is ever idle time in his dinner-only eatery, his staff is advised to spend time in a library upstairs.
 Because the menu changes frequently, servers at Cloverdale know to learn the intricacies of the items they’re serving.